iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Connection to Flight Controller (White = Signal, Black = Ground)

-When connecting a 2306 to a flight controller, the Host TX/PWM input (typically a white wire), should be connected to the signal pin of the flight controller output, and the ground input (typically a black wire) should be connected to the ground pin of the input.
+When connecting a 2306 to a flight controller, the Host TX/PWM input (typically a white wire), should be connected to the signal pin of the flight controller output, and the ground input (typically a black wire) should be connected to the ground pin of the output.
 See the 2306 setup picture below.

-For more detail on why these connections are used and for similar connection info on the 2306, refer to the pinouts from the modules' datasheet below.
+For more detail on why these connections are used, refer to the pinouts from the modules' datasheet below.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/8108_pinout.JPG
     :align: center